Mike Reavis, Owner, CEO & Funeral Service Licensee

 Doug is a resident of Rockwell and a graduate of South Rowan High School and Salisbury Business College.
-Doug is a Volunteer Captain/Rescue Tech with the Rowan County Rescue Squad.
+Doug is a former Volunteer Captain/Rescue Tech with the Rowan County Rescue Squad.
 He enjoys camping, hunting, fishing and taking his dog, Holly, out on his boat.
 Doug is married to Julie Hoover Bare and have two children, Joshua & Nick.

 Doug received his Funeral Director’s License in May of 1990 and became a Certified Crematory Operator in 2015 and has been with Lady’s Funeral Home since June 2017.

 Jerry "Gabby" Sanders, Funeral Director